 Firebase Test Lab lets you test your app on a range of devices and configurations, to give you a better idea of how it'll perform in your users' hands.
 To facilitate such broad testing, Test Lab runs your tests in batches called test matrices.
 In each matrix, your app is tested against multiple combinations of device configurations.

-Test Matrix: the results of your test executions on the selected test dimensions.
-If any test execution in the matrix fails, Test Lab marks the whole matrix as failed.
+- A set of test executions.
+If any test execution in a matrix fails, the whole matrix fails as well.

 You can choose how to initiate testing of your app, as follows:

 - Android Studio integration lets you test your app from your development environment.